Rukwa Region – History, Districts, Economy and More

 Sumbawanga Municipal Council (MC), Kalambo District Council, Sumbwanga District Council, and Nkasi District Council are the four administrative bodies in the region.
 Moreover, Rukwa is divided into two townships (Namanyere and Laela located in the Nkasi and Sumbawanga districts respectively).
 Rukwa is divided into sixteen divisions, ninety-seven wards, three hundred and thirty-nine villages, 1817 hamlets, and a hundred and sixty-five streets.

-Districts found in the Rukwa area
+Districts found in Rukwa Tanzania

 District | Population (as per 2012 census) | Administrative Centre |